marianosimone/take-a-look/quotes.md

 Robert M. Pirsig, "Zen and the Art of Motorcycle Maintenance"

+> You want to know how to paint a perfect painting?
+It's easy.
+Make yourself perfect and then just paint naturally.
+That's the way all the experts do it.
+The making of a painting or the fixing of a DeLorean isn't separate from the rest of your existence.
+If you're a sloppy thinker the six days of the week you aren't working on your car, what trap avoidances, what gimmicks, can make you all of a sudden sharp on the seventh?
+It all goes together.
+> But if you're a sloppy thinker six days a week and you really try to be sharp on the seventh, then maybe the next six days aren't going to be quite as sloppy as the preceding six.
+What I'm trying to come up with on these gumption traps, I guess, is shortcuts to living right.

+Robert M. Pirsig, "Zen and the Art of Motorcycle Maintenance"

 > If you are tempted to reveal
 > A tale to you someone has told
 > About another, make it pass